UCI-IN4MATX-191-Token-ATM/token-atm-spa/README.md

     Alternatively, you can use token-atm-app for testing.
 Please follow the note in the Setup section of token-atm-app's README file to switch the SPA opened by the desktop application from the online GitHub version to the local version.

 4. Host the SPA in development mode with `npm start`.
-5. Access `http://localhost:4200` in the testing environment setuped in step 3.
+5. Access `http://localhost:4200` in the testing environment you setup in step 3.

 ## Build